OrtizGeronimo/ToDoTask/README.md

 ## App

-The app makes a simple managment of tasks, creating or editing them.
+The app is a simple view, with a simple functionallity: managment of tasks.
+It allows to add, edit tasks, and mark them as done.

 ![alt text](https://github.com/OrtizGeronimo/ToDoTask/blob/master/files/Index.png?raw=true)

 ![alt text](https://github.com/OrtizGeronimo/ToDoTask/blob/master/files/Edit.png?raw=true)

+## Deploy

+The app is deployed with heroku
+In [APP](https://tasklistortiz.herokuapp.com/index.html) it can be tested